zarf-dev/zarf/docs/6-developer-guide/1-contributor-guide.md

 1. Create a Draft Pull Request as soon as you are able to, even if it is just 5 minutes after you started working on it.
 Around here we aren't afraid to show unfinished work.
 It helps us get feedback more quickly.
 1. :key: Create a Pull Request (or mark it Ready for Review if you've been working in a Draft PR).
 1. :key: Automated tests will begin based on the paths you have edited in your Pull Request.
 More information on these tests can be found [here](https://docs.zarf.dev/docs/developer-guide/testing).
-1. Clearly announce any breaking changes that have been made.
+1. Clearly announce any breaking changes that have been made (include the [break-change](https://github.com/defenseunicorns/zarf/labels/breaking-change) label)
 1. :key: Get at least 1 peer-review approval.
-1. :key: Merge the PR into the trunk.
-We tend to prefer "Squash and Merge" but if your commits are on-point and you want to preserve them in the Git history of the trunk that's fine too.
+1. :key: A team member will perform the merge after approval
 1. Delete the branch
 1. Close the issue if it got fully resolved by your PR. *Hint: You can add "Fixes #XX" to the PR description to automatically close an issue when the PR is merged.*